After studying this chapter, you should be able to:

 The specialization of the cells in the various organs is considerable, and no cell can be called “typical” of all cells in the body.
 However, a number of structures (organelles) are common to most cells.
 These structures are shown in Figure 2–1.
 Many of them can be isolated by ultracentrifugation combined with other techniques.
 When cells are homogenized and the resulting suspension is centrifuged, the nuclei sediment first, followed by the mitochondria.
 High-speed centrifugation that generates forces of 100,000 times gravity or more causes a fraction made up of granules called the microsomes to sediment.
 This fraction includes organelles such as the ribosomes and peroxisomes.

-Diagram showing a hypothetical cell in the center as seen with the ...
+Diagram showing a hypothetical cell in the center as seen with the light ...